-The assistant to the vice president of student services, under the direction of the vice president of student services, or his/her designee, may notify each student who has been observed (a) stating an intent or desire to harm himself or herself or another, (b) attempting to harm himself or herself or another, (c) in the process of harming himself or herself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to himself or herself or another that he or she will not be permitted to continue to live in the college's residential facilities, participate in academic programs, or participate in other college activities the college deems to be harmful to the student or others until the student receives approval of the assistant to the vice president of student services, under the direction of the vice president of student services, in accordance with this clearance procedure.
+The vice president of student services, or his/her designee, may notify each student who has been observed (a) stating an intent or desire to harm himself or herself or another, (b) attempting to harm himself or herself or another, (c) in the process of harming himself or herself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to himself or herself or another that he or she will not be permitted to continue to live in the college's residential facilities, participate in academic programs, or participate in other college activities the college deems to be harmful to the student or others until the student receives approval of the vice president of student services in accordance with this clearance procedure.
 If, after a student has been notified that he or she cannot live in the college's residential facilities, participate in the college academic programs, or participate in other college activities the college deems to be harmful to the student or others, he or she violates the prohibition by entering a residence hall, attending class, or participating in an activity that has been prohibited, such violation may result in disciplinary action in accordance with the student disciplinary procedure.